IsaacReeder/Furnitecture-Ecommerce/README.md

 # Back-end managed by Strapi CMS; leading open-source headless CMS.
 It’s 100% Javascript, fully customizable, and developer-first.

-### Strapi is used by a wide range of organizations including: IBM, Walmart, and NASA
+### Strapi is used by a wide range of organizations including: IBM, Walmart, and NASA.

                       |\
               \|/     |